maxsitt/insect-detect-docs/docs/software/pisetup.md

     ![Raspberry Pi add SSH key](assets/images/vscode_raspberry_add_ssh_key.png){ width="600" }

-??? info "SSH key based authentication after SD card setup"
+??? info "Optional: SSH key based authentication after SD card setup"

     If you already have the SD card prepared without public-key authentication, you can still configure this by following the steps above to generate the